Private Psychology Practice

 What is therapy

-Therapy is a space to pause and make sense of the patterns in your life, with time to understand what has shaped them and what might begin to change.
+Therapy offers a space to pause and make sense of your experiences — understanding the patterns that may have developed over time, how they continue to shape your life, and what might begin to shift.

 Understanding patterns and creating change